 - Adding a drizzle of our pungent mustard oil or sorsher tel.

-- Lastly must add a squeeze of half lemon juice or a tsp of tamarind water or sour tamarind chutney.
-Again give it a good stir.
+- Lastly, squeeze half a lemon juice or add a tsp of tamarind water or tamarind chutney.

 Tips

-- The very first condition of making a good jhalmuri is a perfect crunchy puffed rice or muchmuche muri.
-Basically homemade puffed rice or “ghore bhaja lal chaal er soru-lomba misti moori” is best for making jhal muri recipe.
-Though that lal misti muri is hard to get, out of West Bengal including Kolkata.
-So round or long-shaped white puffed rice also can be used but that must be best at crunch.
+- Basically, homemade thin, crunchy, slightly sweet puffed rice or “ghore bhaja lal chaal er soru-lomba misti moori” is perfect for making jhal muri.
+Though that lal misti muri is hard to get, outside West Bengal, including Kolkata.
+So, round or long-shaped white puffed rice can also be used, but that must be best at crunch.

-- Keeps all ingredients ready before making this jhalmuri recipe.
-Otherwise, muri or puffed rice gets soggy and you will lose its exact taste.
+- Keep all ingredients ready before making this jhalmuri recipe.
+Otherwise, muri or puffed rice gets soggy, and you will lose its exact taste.

-- Here I used packet muri/packet puffed rice, but for having the best taste, you can use homemade puffed rice too if available around.
-I only have “Bordhoman er packet muri” that is the only “bengali muri(misti laal muri)” available in bengali shops in Bangalore.
+- Here I used packet muri/puffed rice.
+I only have “Bordhoman er packet muri”, which is the only “Bengali muri(misti laal muri)” available in Bengali shops in Bangalore.
+But for the best crunch & taste, you can use homemade muri if available around.

 - May use more types of chana chur/namkeen mixture, matar korai bhaja/roasted matar, even a little chire or chal bhaja too.